LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Aime's Timeline.md

 8   | Mazikeen enters the tuition of her uncle, the spymaster of Theg Doruhl 23 | Lucius is slain by Ven-Dryk during the reclamation of Brokvar - Mazikeen vows vengeance on Ven-Dryk 26 | Mazikeen departs for Brokvar
 27 | Mazikeen meets Lupella while travelling the coast.
-The two enter a
+The two enter an agreement whereby Lupella will help